westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 Machine learning is a branch of artificial intelligence.
 It is concerned with the construction and study of systems that can learn from data.

-The core of machine learning deals with representation and generalization.
+The core of machine learning deals with representation and generalisation.

 - Representation – extracting structure from data
-- Generalization – making predictions from data
+- Generalisation – making predictions from data

 **Machine learning problems**

-- Supervised: Making predictions (generalization)
+- Supervised: Making predictions (generalisation)
 - Unsupervised: Extracting structure (representation)

 ***